haxpor/blog/_posts/2017-08-31-operate-company-banking-in-china-base-on-china-merchants-bank.md

 ## Get VirtualBox and Windows Copy (.iso)

 If you're on macOS.
-Then it's much better option to run Windows on virtual machine like [VirtualBox](https://www.virtualbox.org/wiki/Downloads) which is free to use and open source (thus clearly, not affiliated).
+You have to run Windows on virtual machine like [VirtualBox](https://www.virtualbox.org/wiki/Downloads) which is free to use and open source (thus clearly, not affiliated).

-Bare minimum, old version of Windows with minimum ram and diskspace is good to go.
+Bare minimum, old version of Windows with minimum RAM and disk space is good enough to go.
 No need to be fancy.
 I use Windows XP Professional 32-bit with a setup that has 512MB RAM, 3GB of disk space.
-My macOS is 13-inch mid 2013 with 8 GB RAM.
+My macOS is mid 2013 with 8 GB RAM.
 After installation, and applications, you will have almost 1 GB left.
-So it's very bare minimum you need :)
+So it's very bare minimum of what you need :)

 > I tried with [winebottler](http://winebottler.kronenberg.org/) and it didn't work.
-I can start the application though with unrecognized Chinese character (if you need, but English is ok).
+I can start the application though with unrecognized Chinese character (if you need, English is fine though).
 But I realize later that it's due to UKey isn't recognized by my macOS.
-There's no USB listed from execution of command `diskutil list`.
+There's even no USB listed from execution of command `diskutil list`.
 So no luck there.
 You have to run on Windows.

 Then you should have a copy of Windows .iso ready as you need to hook it up with VirtualBox to install the OS.

-I leave the part of setting up VirtualBox and running to you as it's not the main part that this article would pay attention to.
+I leave the part of setting up VirtualBox to you as it's not the main part for this article.

 ## Install UBank Software and UKey driver